-The execution of the strategy depends on the availability of the budgetary and human resources available to the Agency.
-The maximum limits of available resources are set by the Multi-Annual Financial Framework (MFF) proposed by the Commission to the co-legislators.
-Only new tasks attributed by law to the Agency may increase the MFF envelope.
+Implementing the Strategy depends on the availability of the budgetary and human resources available to the Agency.
+The maximum limits of the available resources are set by the Multi-Annual Financial Framework (MFF) proposed by the Commission to the co-legislators.
+Only new tasks attributed by law to the Agency may modify the MFF allocations.